F.A.Q.

 Mineralized Uses

-We recently conducted a survey of our customers and found that Mineralized is used in various ways:
+We conducted a survey of our customers and found that Mineralized is used in various ways:

 • Deodorant